SCOLIOSIS X-RAY IMAGING

 An X-ray will display your bones and how they relate to each other.
 In addition, an X-ray helps your doctor determine if a patient has a fracture of the spine, an infection, or a tumor.
 For over 100 years, doctors have continued to use X-rays to check bone alignments and to see whether certain shadows appear out of alignment.
 With this tool, doctors can get clues about the health of the spine.
 If your doctor thinks your problem emanates from degeneration of the spine, X-rays can determine if the space between your vertebrae has decreased, if bone spurs exist, or if hypertrophy (enlargement) of the facet joints.

-“If no other related condition is present to suggest other scoliosis causes—such as neuromuscular or congenital—the doctor will diagnosis idiopathic scoliosis,” says Dr. Hostin.
+To specifically diagnose idiopathic scoliosis, doctors look for predictable patterns such as right thoracic (middle back) scoliosis or left thoracolumbar (mid and low-back) scoliosis.
+“If no other related condition is present to suggest other scoliosis causes—such as neuromuscular or congenital—the doctor will diagnose idiopathic scoliosis,” says Dr Hostin.
 This exclusion is crucial because it helps to pinpoint idiopathic scoliosis accurately, distinguishing it from other types of scoliosis that may require different treatment approaches.

 Diagnosis Verification